-Cheltenham Gold Cup Preview: Tips, Betting Offers and Odds, 3.30 at Cheltenham, Friday 16th March 2018, Cheltenham Festival Day Four
+Cheltenham Gold Cup Preview: Tips, Betting Offers and Free Bets, 3.30 at Cheltenham, Friday 13th March 2020, Cheltenham Festival Day Four

 The Cheltenham Gold Cup needs little introduction.
 Read on for betting tips, history and the best odds and offers surrounding this greatest of races on the final day of the Festival.